Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * AI
-- The AI build order has been revamped.
+- The AI build order and attack patterns have been revamped.
 - Fixed crash related to AI Goblin Glider movement.

 * Buildings